kridayscienceandtechnology/Maanyaos-BIOS-/README.md

 Source Code
 -----------

-Source code for MaanyaOS is maintained by the MaanyaOS / NavDrishti project team.
+Source code for MaanyaOS is maintained by the MaanyaOS

-Development is currently carried out by the Zeus Coders team (Bhavya Raj Rathi and Kriday Ghosh), with builds and testing performed inside Oracle VirtualBox during active development.
+Development is currently carried out by Bhavya Raj Rathi and Kriday Ghosh, with builds and testing performed inside QEMU and Real Hardware during active development.

 Payloads